sdlambert/sdlambert.github.io/_posts/2015-03-15-an-overview-of-jekyll-the-static-blogging-platform.md

 ---
-title: An Introduction to Jekyll, the Static Blog Generator
+title: "An Introduction to Jekyll, the Static Blog Generator"
 layout: post
 tags:
  - jekyll